lisawim/ElCiPFASST/tutorial.md

   <img width = "800" height = "350" src="buckconverter.png">
 </p>

 The figure above shows a simplification of a buck (step-down) converter.
-The buck converter converts a large input voltage in a smaller output voltage.
-To do this, the switches will be operated in opposite states.
-The output voltage is always compared to a target output voltage.
+The buck converter converts a large input voltage in a smaller output voltage by comparing the output voltage with a predefined target output voltage.
 When both voltages are equal, then switches will be switch over.
+Note that both switches are always in opposite state to each other.